pandas-dev/pandas/doc/source/basics.rst

 Iteration
 ---------

-Considering the pandas as somewhat dict-like structure, basic iteration produces the "keys" of the objects, namely:
+Because Series is array-like, basic iteration produces the values.
+Other data structures follow the dict-like convention of iterating over the "keys" of the objects.
+In short:

+  * **Series**: values
-  * **DataFrame**: the column labels
+  * **DataFrame**: column labels
-  * **Panel**: the item labels
+  * **Panel**: item labels

 Thus, for example: